cloudfoundry/stratos/deploy/README.md

 ```

-The Web UI is served via deploy_nginx and should now be available at https://localhost
+The Web UI is served via deploy_nginx and should now be available after a short amount of time at https://localhost

 ### Stop/Cleanup